-We’ve packed up our suitcases and moved nine times since July of last year and for the most part, we’ve been alone where we stayed, but this time we’re staying with my oldest daughter and her family.
+We’ve packed up our suitcases and moved seven times since July of last year and for the most part, we’ve been alone where we stayed, but this time we’re staying with my oldest daughter and her family.
 Don’t get me wrong, I’m very excited to be here and build on the relationship she and I were never able to have but being out of my comfort zone for over eight months is really messing with my head.

 Leading up to the move I was beside myself with worry about what she may think of me once she’d spent more than a couple hours with me.
 She’d always been told by my family of origin that I didn’t have Post-Traumatic Stress Disorder (PTSD), that I had Munchausen’s Syndrome.
 Which is a factitious disorder; a mental disorder where a person makes up illnesses even though they aren’t actually sick and that the only thing wrong with me was that I’m a liar; a story-teller.

 We had to come here a day early because my daughters youngest was sick and she didn’t have anyone to watch her while she went to work and the change in plans messed with my head so much that I really thought I was losing my mind – or what was left of it.
 I couldn’t stop crying – it was like someone turned on the taps!
 Every time I turned around there were tears streaming down my face and although I got so many reassuring hugs from Gary, I felt incredibly broken.

 Usually, when I’m feeling this way, I shut down.
 I close all the curtains, lock the doors and try to recover myself if you know what I mean?
 I watch music videos, crank up the music and dance, colour or just scroll through Twitter looking for positive tweets so that I can read and share, but I couldn’t do any of these things.
 We were going to be staying with people instead of being alone, so instead, I had to put on a fake face and pretend that everything was rosy when that was the furthest thing from the truth!